 As he looked into the heavens, the boy started repeating a phrase over and over again.
 Quiet at first, then a bit louder.

 “It is bigger than we are,” he said.
 “It is big.
 It is bigger than us.”

 I stopped and looked at him.
 He was echoing my exact thoughts.
 It was as though God were speaking to me through this little boy, confirming His voice in my spirit.
 Yes, it is so much bigger than we are.
 The despair, the brutality.
 But it is not bigger than all of us together.
 It is not bigger than God.
 They are His children, and He loves them more than I could begin to.
 My eyes filled with tears as I smiled at this young, wise new friend sitting beside me.

 Adjusting to life back in the Unites State was difficult.
 For three days after I returned home, I had no words – only heartache for what I had seen and tears for those I had left behind.
 It was as if God had pulled back a curtain to reveal levels of hurt and pain that I hadn’t known existed.
 I didn’t know what to do with what He had allowed me to see.
 Finally, I went for a run to ease my racing mind.
 I felt as though I were running from something I could not get away from.
 Perhaps because I was not supposed to.

 There is a beauty that comes from sitting with our pain – a beauty we miss if we run from it.
 The pain was uncomfortable and uneasy.
-My instinct was to distract my mind from reality I had to seen.
-It hurt to much to remember.
+My instinct was to distract my mind from the reality of I had seen.
+It hurt too much to remember.